clue/reactphp-ami/README.md

 });
 ```

-> Advanced: Using the `ActionSender` is not strictly necessary, but is the recommended way to execute common actions.
+#### Custom actions

->
+Using the `ActionSender` is not strictly necessary, but is the recommended way to execute common actions.

-> If you happen to need a new or otherwise unsupported action, or additional arguments,
+If you happen to need a new or otherwise unsupported action, or additional arguments,
-> you can also do so manually.
+you can also do so manually.
 See the advanced [`Client`](#client) usage above for details.
-> A PR that updates the `ActionSender` is very much appreciated :)
+A PR that updates the `ActionSender` is very much appreciated :)

 ### Message